Cherokee County Criminal History

 9th Judicial Circuit

 Cherokee County is part of the 9th Judicial Circuit, which encompasses Cherokee and DeKalb counties.
 The circuit has jurisdiction over felony criminal cases, civil cases exceeding district court limits, and appeals from lower courts.
 The District Attorney for the 9th Circuit prosecutes all criminal cases in both Cherokee and DeKalb counties.
-Circuit court information and dockets are available at cherokee.alacourt.gov.
+Cherokee County is a rural county in northeast Alabama with limited online court resources compared to larger counties.
+The circuit follows Alabama Administrative Office of Courts regulations for records management and court procedures.

 Fees and Costs

-Alabama Code § 41-9-644 authorizes the Circuit Court Clerk to impose fees not to exceed $25 for criminal offender records inspections.
+Alabama Code Section 41-9-644 authorizes the Circuit Court Clerk to impose fees not to exceed $25 for criminal offender records inspections.
 Cherokee County adheres to this statutory fee limit.
 Additional fees apply for certified copies of court documents.

-Records InspectionUp to $25
+Records Inspection Up to $25

-Alacourt ACCESS Search$9.99 per search
+Alacourt ACCESS Search $9.99 per search

-PhotocopiesStandard rates (contact clerk)
+Photocopies Standard rates (contact clerk)

-Certified CopiesStandard rates (contact clerk)
+Certified Copies Standard rates (contact clerk)

-ALEA Background Check$25 (fingerprint-based)
+ALEA Background Check $25 (fingerprint-based)

-Cities in Cherokee County
+Cities & Towns in Cherokee County

 Cherokee County contains several municipalities.
 Criminal cases are filed and maintained at the Cherokee County Circuit Court Clerk's office in Centre: